label

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

 alternative publishing practicesI create lower-pressure publishing experiences, first publishing in a private space, then maybe publishing it publicly later.
-It is interesting to think about that relationship where there's a group of people in a private channel who are choosing to express themselves publicly.
+It is interesting to think about that relationship where there’s a group of people in a private channel who are choosing to express themselves publicly.
 You are trying to shape some external opinion.
-Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audience and to imagine the entire billion people could like me today if I just wrote the right words.
-It could be me.
-It encourages us to think that way, which encourages us to think in a way which is kind of disempowering, because we're almost always going to be disappointed and we're going to lose our voice.
-But instead flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
+Part of the power that I found releasing this limited-edition zip file, or even setting the initial run of copies of this book, social mediaThe Dark Forest Book, at 777 editions, is that the internet encourages us to seek infinite audiences and to imagine the entire billion people could like me today if I just wrote the right words.
+It encourages us to think that way, which encourages us to think in a way which is kind of disempowering, because we’re almost always going to be disappointed and we’re going to lose our voice.
+But instead we can flip that and say alternative publishing practiceswhat is the maximum number of people it would be meaningful to reach?
 And when that number is something more like 50 or a hundred or two hundred, what in the past might make us feel bashful, I think it could be an asset.
 It can say: “well, this is special and to own it means something.”
 It means to participate.
 There’s an opportunity to more positively frame and build relationships around the limited nature of a lot of small run media.
 I found that an interesting way to try to control the way the internet pulls us in ways that are unhelpful.